cosmicjs/stripe-charge-function/README.md

 ### Deploying the Function
 1. [Login to Cosmic JS](https://cosmicjs.com) and go to Your Bucket > Settings > Functions > Example Functions
 2. Install the Stripe Charge Function
+3. Add your STRIPE_SECRET_KEY environment variable
-3. Deploy the function and get your endpoints
+4. Deploy the function and get your endpoint

 ### Testing the Endpoint
 1. Download code